 I’m immediately sorry I did.

-The man opposite is reading the news on an actual newspaper, which is fine in an olde worlde sort of vibe, but then he’s providing an audible commentary on the political news of the day, repeating “hijos de puta” time and again.
+The man opposite is reading the news on an actual newspaper, which feels faintly reassuring in an olde-world sort of way, but then he’s providing an audible commentary on the political news of the day, repeating “hijos de puta” time and again.

-This literally means “sons of a whore” but better translates as “sons of bitches”, so perhaps his analysis is accurate, metaphorically, but it’s still annoying.
+Literally it means “sons of a whore”, although “sons of bitches” is probably closer in spirit, so perhaps his analysis is accurate, metaphorically, but it’s still annoying.

 The man in the seat in front of him – diagonally opposite me – is having a loud telephone conversation and saying “puta madre” a lot, which literally means “whore mother” but better translates as “brilliant”.